 Jennifer A. Gibson, RN, MSN, PhD

 Jennifer Gibson is a Clinical Ethicist at PHC and an Adjunct Professor in the School of Nursing at the University of British Columbia.
-Prior to joining Ethics Services as a Clinical Ethicist in 2018, she held a variety of nursing leadership, education, and administrative roles in the Heart Centre at St. Paul's Hospital.
+Prior to joining Ethics Services in 2018, she held a variety of nursing leadership, education, and administrative roles in the Heart Centre at St. Paul's Hospital.
 The focus of her clinical practice was cardiac and critical care.

-Skilled in the engagement and mediation of multidisciplinary teams and stakeholders, Jennifer brings skills of conflict resolution, and an incredible passion for values-based care, planning and decision-making.
+Skilled in the engagement and mediation of multidisciplinary teams and stakeholders, Jennifer brings a passion for values-based care, planning, and decision making.
 As an educator and a researcher, she has presented at numerous local and national conferences, and has authored and collaborated on a several peer-reviewed published works.

-Jennifer earned a PhD from the University of British Columbia School of Nursing.
+Jennifer earned an MSN and a PhD from the University of British Columbia School of Nursing.
 Her doctoral dissertation examined health care professionals' experiences supporting patients with heart failure and their family members in end-of-life planning and care.
 Her research focus included a particular sensitivity to ethical issues in hospital cultures and contexts.
 Jennifer also holds a Graduate Diploma in Catholic Bioethics from Saint Paul University in Ottawa.

 Reach Jennifer by email: email@example.com